kyma-project/api-gateway/docs/user/troubleshooting-guides/03-10-dns-mgt/03-11-dns-mgt-could-not-resolve-host.md

----
-title: Could not resolve host
+# Could not resolve host
----

 ## Symptom